-Tragedies are severely underrated these days.
+Tragedies are severely underrated in our fiction industry.
 The goodguys win so often in our stories that we usually go into the climax fully expecting them to no matter how outmatched they are.
-I think it's because people are immature and can't handle the thought of the power fantasy being broken.
+I think it's because writers are immature and can't handle the thought of the power fantasy being broken.
 The power fantasy that goodguys can always win if they try hard enough.
 And actually, I do think there's some truth to that.
 I think being good gives you a certain resolve that makes you more powerful than you would be if you were evil.
 But this effects has limits.
 Let's be honest with ourselves.
 Sometimes the fight is unwinnable.
 And it can still be fruitful to write stories about that, to show the courage of the heroes who sacrifice their lives just to put up a dignified fight, knowing that it's the only thing worth doing.
 Other times the fight is winnable, but the heroes are unlucky.
 Luck is an inevitable and massive part of real life conflict.
 The goodguys can't always get lucky.
 And they can't always overcome bad luck.
 Other times the heroes do have a legitimate way to force a win, but they make a mistake.
-Real people - even the best ones - aren't perfectly intelligent, and are bound to occasionally make a strategic mistake.
+Real people - even the best ones - aren't perfectly intelligent, and are bound to occasionally make a strategic oversight.
 We need stories about that too.
 And finally, there are times when the goodguys fail because of a moral flaw.
 Just because someone is on Team Good doesn't mean they're pure good on the inside; they're likely to occasionally waver in their resolve, and that can be a very satisfying way for the heroes to lose as well.
 (A certain Doki Doki Literature Club mod that I've reviewed is an excellent example of this.)

 And I confess, I'm guilty of contributing to this.
 Almost all of my WIPs have ultimately triumphant endings.
 But that's because I came up with the framework for most of them before I decided that we need more tragedies in our fiction.
 I'm going to change my ways.